Nathaniel Turner (missionary): Return to New Zealand, 1836 to 1839

 The following year disaster struck the Mangungu Mission.
 On 18 August 1838 the mission house burnt down: in his biography of his father, Josiah Turner wrote:About two in the morning, on being awakened by a crackling noise, [Nathaniel] went to the sitting-room and found it full of smoke and flame.
 He alarmed the household, and then tried to re-enter the room, but was almost suffocated, and was driven back with his feet dreadfully burnt.
 The settlement was aroused by the chapel bell.
 Messrs Hobbs and Woon and hundreds of natives were on the spot in a few minutes.
 The flames rapidly bursting through the roof, every effort was made to save whatever could be got out of the house.
 Mrs Turner had scarcely left her room for ten weeks but had strength given her to get the children and herself out of the burning building.
 Flakes of fire were already falling on Mr Hobbs house, a few yards distant.
 The children with their mother were now being carried in the arms of willing natives to Mr Woon’s house, out of reach of danger, when Mrs Turner would have them stop, that the children might be counted.
 One was missing, but it was not known from which family.
 Instant search was made in both houses, and in a bedroom on fire a little boy was found.That boy was the author, Josiah.
 John Hobbs, now back at Māngungu Mission, had in his youth been an apprentice carpenter and set about building a replacement, assisted by volunteers from the European population in the area.
 Turner, who had taken over the running of the mission from White, moved into the new house the following year.
 It was constructed with a rectangular floor plan having seven rooms, one of which was a large parlour, a pair of dormer windows and a verandah along the front.

 But ill health plagued Nathaniel, and it became time to leave New Zealand.
-With a family now of twelve all packed up, they sailed on 24 August 1839 for Sydney on the “Francis Spaight”.
+With a family now of ten all packed up, they sailed on 24 August 1839 for Sydney on the “Francis Spaight”.
 They arrived after a seventeen-day voyage.